On this page:

-*NEW* Student teachers are not permitted to substitute teach during their Field Experience/Internship.
+- Under normal circumstances, student teachers are not permitted to substitute teach during their Field Experience/Internship.

 Student teachers completing FE4 or IN2 who are discovered to have done any substitute teaching will be in violation of this policy AND will be ineligible for the Intern Perseverance and Success Scholarship because it will constitute "remuneration".

 Student teachers may tutor in the school where they are placed for their Field Experience/Internship, and they may receive remuneration for that tutoring, provided they are not tutoring any students that they interact with and teach during their placement.